scalameta/scalameta/semanticdb/semanticdb3/semanticdb3.md

 ### Symbol

 Symbols are tokens that are used to correlate references and definitions.
 In the SemanticDB model, symbols are represented as strings.
-At the moment, the symbol format is defined by the needs of the Scala implementations.
-In the future, we are planning to pay more attention to other languages.

 At the moment, symbols are not guaranteed to be globally unique, which means that there may be limitations for using symbols as keys in maps or databases.